jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 - Wrist pronation
 - Palm facing ceiling

+Variations:
+- Both arms ("double umbrella"?)
+- Different angle (shoulder joint can rotate about 90 degrees so play with that)

-Of course it is challenging to keep the arm elevated for a long duration, but five minutes is feasible.
-You can always switch arms when you get tired.
+Of course it is challenging to keep an arm (or arms) elevated for a long duration, but five minutes is feasible.

 ### Pose: Feather ruffle